 Doggett’s Coat and Badge Race

-James Berry has won the pandemic delayed 2020 Doggett's Coat and Badge Wager.
+Max Carter-Miller has won the 2021 Doggett's Coat and Badge Wager.
 The historic sculling race on the Thames for recently qualified watermen, was first contested in 1715.

-The event organiser, the Company of Watermen and Lightermen, staged the race on 25 June.
-The 2021 race will take place on 8 September.
+The event organiser, the Company of Watermen and Lightermen, staged the race on 25 June 2021.

 The four scullers trained hard for the 2020 race.
 The competitors were